NordicHPC/sonar/README.md

 cores to have less output so that we can keep logs in plain text ([csv](https://en.wikipedia.org/wiki/Comma-separated_values)) and don't have to maintain a database or such.

+## Security and robustness

+The tool does **not** need root permissions.

+It does not modify anything and only writes to stdout.

+The only external command called by `sonar ps` is `ps -e --no-header -o pid,user:22,pcpu,pmem,size,comm` and the tool gives up and stops if the latter subprocess does not return within 2 seconds to avoid a pile-up of processes.

 ## How we run sonar on a cluster